Names of Germany: Etymological history

 The terminology for "Germany", the "German states" and "Germans" is complicated by the unusual history of Germany over the last 2000 years.
 This can cause confusion in German and English, as well in other languages.
 While the notion of Germans and Germany is older, it is only since 1871 that there has been a nation-state of Germany.
 Later political disagreements and the partition of Germany (1945–1990) have further made it difficult to use proper terminology.

 Starting with Charlemagne, the territory of modern Germany was within the realm of the Holy Roman Empire.
 It was a union of relatively independent rulers who each ruled their own territories.
 This empire was called in German Heiliges Römisches Reich, with the addition from the late Middle Ages of Deutscher Nation (of (the) German nation), showing that the former idea of a universal realm had given way to a concentration on the German territories.

 In 19th- and 20th-century historiography, the Holy Roman Empire was often referred to as Deutsches Reich, creating a link to the later nation state of 1871.
-Besides the official Heiliges Römisches Reich Deutscher Nation, common expressions are Altes Reich (the old Reich) and Römisch-Deutsches Kaiserreich (Roman-German Imperial Realm).
+Besides the official Heiliges Römisches Reich Deutscher Nation, common expressions are Altes Reich (the Old Realm) and Römisch-Deutsches Kaiserreich (Roman-German Imperial Realm).